 Apparently, Juicy Media started in 2009 with rap ads (glad we missed out on that period) and is broadcasting from Australia.
 An entertaining way to get to learn or be reminded of some political and corporate activities in parts of the world that hardly make the regular evening news – anywhere in the world for that matter.
 There are also a few ads from other governments incorporated; for example this one after Trump’s election and one from the European Union regarding the Internet Censorship Bill which has been a little bit postponed, but ultimately passed through the European Parliament in March and the European Council in April.

 All clips of “Honest government ad” have been interesting, there are also some from the US government and are labelled „#GenuineSatire”, however, there are some certain areas which get us especially agitated: Big business backed by politics for the exploitation on the cost of local people and their livelihoods as well as wildlife and nature.

 Alternatively, we present you with the best-of environmental disasters (in the making).
 Pick and choose or just get carried away:

 Offshore oil and gas drilling in the Great Australian Bight

 Dakota Excess Line (pipeline) in the USA

 Adani Coal Mine in Australia

 Protest against the Adani Coal Mine is organised in the growing movement #stopadani.
-But also 350 (NGO fighting to end the use of fossil fuels and building a climate movement with chapters worldwide) is running a long-term campaign (My arrival in Indonesia: Dig or dive?).
+But also 350.org, an NGO fighting to end the use of fossil fuels and building a climate movement with chapters worldwide, is running a long-term campaign (My arrival in Indonesia: Dig or dive?).
 Here is the latest press release from 350 Australia (3rd May 2019): Adani mine proposal fails again.